pivotal/docs-tap/namespace-provisioner/use-case4.hbs.md

 # Customize default resources

-This topic tells you how to deactivate Grype and how to configure the `default` service account to work with private Git repositories.
+This topic tells you how to deactivate Grype in Namespace Provisioner and how to configure the `default` service account to work with private Git repositories in Tanzu Application Platform (commonly known as TAP).

 ## <a id='deactivate-grype'></a>Deactivate Grype install